 If you're looking to secure your website with an SSL, there are two ways to go about it.

-Purchase a premium SSL.
-They, of course, cost a little bit of money – starting from a couple dollars a month.
+They, of course, cost a little bit of money - starting from a couple of dollars a month.
 But these certificates are very easy to install and if something goes wrong, helpful support goes a long way.
-There are plenty of SSL stores who provide the certificates.
-Or sometimes, you may ask your hosting provider for one – companies like SiteGround and Hostinger add SSLs together with the hosting purchase.
+There are many SSL stores that provide the certificates.
+Or sometimes, you may ask your hosting provider for one - companies like SiteGround and Hostinger include SSL certificates with the hosting purchase.

 In many ways, it may appear that SSL is only useful if you're selling online - and handling very sensitive user data, such as financial information.
 However, an SSL certificate is useful in more than just this way.

 SSL certificates not only protect - they are overall a very good way to earn the trust of your visitors.

 Obtaining an SSL requires documentation, proving the legitimacy of your business.
 The certificate is not only a sign of security - it's also a sign of verification.
 As users become more tech-savvy, they understand the importance of legitimate, safe websites.

 Furthermore, it could be a bit tricky advertising your blog or business, with the address bar looking like that: